danrahn/PlexMissingMedia/README.md

 ## Known issues

 * `.plexignore` files are not parsed, leading to intentionally ignored files appearing in the "not found" list.
-* Show and season-level TV extras won't be captured, even with `find_extras` enabled.
+* Show and season-level TV extras won't be captured when using the web API, even with `find_extras` enabled.
 * This was whipped up in about an hour.
 Its output is ugly, and it's bound to be missing some edge cases.